 There is a subtle difference between NOPAT and Net Operating Profit Less Adjusted Taxes (NOPLAT) that is nonetheless important.
 Generally, accounting and tax rules are different so expenses that are deductible for accounting purposes may not be deductible for tax purposes, or the deduction rules may differ.

 The most common example is depreciation.
 In the US, fixed assets are often depreciated on a straight-line basis on the P&L but on an accelerated depreciation basis for tax purposes, resulting in a deferred tax liability.
 It should be noted however that deferred taxes are usually temporary so NOPLAT and NOPAT should converge in a long-term forecast.

-The formula for NOPLAT is written as:
+The formula for NOPLAT is:

 NOPLAT = (1 – Tax rate) * EBIT + Changes in Deferred Taxes

 To better understand how these figures are calculated in practice, you can look at the P&L below which provides a line-by-line example of the main items on the top line and bottom line.